 Dr. Nathan C. Walker

-Dr. Nathan C. Walker is executive director of 1791 DELEGΛTES, First Amendment and human rights educator.
-As president of 1791 DELEGΛTES—a public charity named after the year the Bill of Rights was ratified.
-In this capacity, he serves as the managing director of The Foundation for Religious Literacy and founder of ReligionAndPublicLife.org.
+Reverend Dr. Nathan C. Walker is a First Amendment and human rights educator.
+As president of 1791 DELEGΛTES—a public charity named after the year the Bill of Rights was ratified—he manages The Foundation for Religious Literacy and founded ReligionAndPublicLife.org.

 ‣ Nate co-edited with Michael D. Waggoner The Oxford Handbook on Religion and American Education (Oxford University Press 2018), which Reading Religion called, “An impressive feat bringing order to this topic without sacrificing scope.”

-Walker previously served as a resident fellow in law and religion at Harvard University and received his Doctor of Education degree in First Amendment law from Columbia University, where he received his Master of Arts and Master of Education degrees.
+Nate served as a resident fellow in law and religion at Harvard University and received his Doctorate of Education degree in First Amendment law from Columbia University, where he received his Master of Arts and Master of Education degrees.

 Reverend Nate is an ordained Unitarian Universalist minister and received his Masters of Divinity degree from Union Theological Seminary.
 He spent 15 years serving congregations in New York and Boston, and the last seven as the senior minister of the historic First Unitarian Church of Philadelphia.
 Since 2014, he has been serving as the affiliated community minister for religion and public life at the Church of the Larger Fellowship.

-He lives in Philadelphia with his husband Vikram Paralkar.
+He lives with his husband Vikram Paralkar in Philadelphia, Pennsylvania, USA.